-11.3.2.7 Incoming inspection of welding wire, strip and flux applied for manufacture of additive products shall be carried out in compliance with the requirements of Section 4, Part XIV "Welding" or national and international standards approved by RS for application.
+11.3.2.7 Incoming inspection of welding wire, strip and flux applied for manufacture of additive products shall be carried out in compliance with the national and international standards agreed by RS.

-11.3.2.8 Procedures of tensile test, impact test, metallographic examination, tests for intergranular, pitting and crevice corrosion resistance, $\alpha$ -phase determination, etc. of additive product material shall comply with the requirements of Section 2 and/or national and international standards accepted by RS for application.
+11.3.2.8 Procedures of tensile test, impact test, metallographic examination, tests for intergranular, pitting and crevice corrosion resistance, $\alpha$ -phase determination, etc. of additive product material shall comply with the requirements of Section 2 and/or national and international standards agreed by RS.

-11.3.2.9 While selecting precursor material grade, the selection of these materials shall be substantiated with respect to obtaining the required performance properties based on the product functionality and the requirements of applicable sections of this Part for prototypes and/or documents for supply for chemical composition of the prototypes.
+11.3.2.9 While selecting precursor material grade, the required performance properties shall be taken into account based on the product functionality and the requirements of applicable sections of this Part for prototypes and/or documents for supply for chemical composition of the prototypes.

-11.3.2.10 During the approval of the requirements to mechanical properties of additive product material by the Register, the requirements of the Rules for prototypes and/or documents for supply, as well as the requirements specifying by the product purpose in respect of the minimum operating temperature, possible exposure to corrosive environment, cycling of operating loads and other operating conditions shall be taken into consideration.
+11.3.2.10 During the approval of the requirements to mechanical properties of additive product material by the Register, the requirements of the documents for supply, as well as the requirements specifying the product purpose in respect of the minimum operating temperature, possible exposure to corrosive environment, cycling of operating loads and other operating conditions shall be taken into consideration.